arjun9303/arjun9303/New York Restaurants-README.md

 Everything else is Poor
 Don’t forget to rename the new column!*/
 /*
-select name,
+SELECT name,
-  case
+  CASE
-    when review > 4.5 then 'Extraordinary'
+    WHEN review > 4.5 THEN 'Extraordinary'
-    when review > 4 then 'Excellent'
+    WHEN review > 4 THEN 'Excellent'
-    when review > 3 then 'Good'
+    WHEN review > 3 THEN 'Good'
-    when review > 2 then 'fair'
+    WHEN review > 2 THEN 'fair'
-    else 'Poor'
+    ELSE 'Poor'
   END AS 'Review'
-From nomnom;
+FROM nomnom;
 */